NdjPoye/cpp-docs.fr-fr/docs/standard-library/checked-iterators.md

     print("v3: ", v3);

     // OK: array::iterator is checked in debug mode
-    // (i.e. an overrun will trigger a debug assertion)
+    // (i.e. an overrun causes a debug assertion)
     array<int, 16> a4;
     transform(v.begin(), v.end(), a4.begin(), [](int n) { return n * 4; });
     print("a4: ", a4);

     // OK: Raw arrays are checked in debug mode
-    // (an overrun will trigger a debug assertion)
+    // (an overrun causes a debug assertion)
-    // NOTE: This applies only when raw arrays are given to STL algorithms!
+    // NOTE: This applies only when raw arrays are given to C++ Standard Library algorithms!
     int a5[16];
     transform(v.begin(), v.end(), a5, [](int n) { return n * 5; });
     print("a5: ", a5);

     // WARNING C4996: Pointers cannot be checked in debug mode
-    // (an overrun will trigger undefined behavior)
+    // (an overrun causes undefined behavior)
     int a6[16];
     int * p6 = a6;
     transform(v.begin(), v.end(), p6, [](int n) { return n * 6; });
     print("a6: ", a6);

     // OK: stdext::checked_array_iterator is checked in debug mode
-    // (an overrun will trigger a debug assertion)
+    // (an overrun causes a debug assertion)
     int a7[16];
     int * p7 = a7;
     transform(v.begin(), v.end(), stdext::make_checked_array_iterator(p7, 16), [](int n) { return n * 7; });
     print("a7: ", a7);

     // WARNING SILENCED: stdext::unchecked_array_iterator is marked as checked in debug mode
-    // (it performs no checking, so an overrun will trigger undefined behavior)
+    // (it performs no checking, so an overrun causes undefined behavior)
     int a8[16];
     int * p8 = a8;
     transform(v.begin(), v.end(), stdext::make_unchecked_array_iterator(p8), [](int n) { return n * 8; });